VeriSphereVSP/docs/whitepaper.md

 ## 9. Conclusion

 VeriSphere defines a minimal, permissionless protocol for attaching economic consequence to factual assertions.
 Claims compete in an open market of support and challenge.
 Evidence links create a directed graph where credibility propagates through stake-weighted connections.
+Only credible claims — those with positive community support — can influence others, preventing abuse through double-negative exploits or poisoned associations.
 The Verity Score provides a transparent, continuously updated signal of economic consensus.

 The protocol does not determine truth.
 It makes truth economically consequential.